cerner/terra-ui/CONTRIBUTING.md

 # Contributing

-[Read through our prerequisites guide](https://engineering.cerner.com/terra-ui/about/terra-ui/contributing/development-prerequisites) to become familiar with setup and process for contributing to Terra UI.
+[Read through our prerequisites guide](https://engineering.cerner.com/terra-ui/about/terra-ui/contributing/development-prerequisites) to become familiar with setup and process for contributing to Terra.

 [Read through our git workflow guide](https://engineering.cerner.com/terra-ui/about/terra-ui/contributing/git-workflow) to become familiar with our git process.